 Mustard grilled patty

 On any burger variation, you can add a kick of flavor by asking for your patty "mustard grilled."
 A squirt of mustard is added to the patty and cooked on the grill.
-This In-N-Out secret is both sophisticated and Californian—100 percent guaranteed to impress your friends/date/friend's date.
+This In-N-Out secret is both sophisticated and Californian, and it's 100% guaranteed to impress your friends/date/friend's date.

 Medium rare & well done

 These fries are In-N-Out's worst kept secret.
 Technically they haven't made their way onto the menu yet, but this mess of french fries, signature sauce, American cheese, and caramelized onions is an In-N-Out staple.

 Big animal fry fan?
 Take it up a notch and order an animal burger.
 For this one, In-N-Out will flip your patty into the bun and then slab all the goodness of animal fries (minus the fries) on top: signature sauce, American cheese, and caramelized onions.
 You're welcome!

 The only debatable item in the "animal" trifecta, roadkill fries are rumored to be sold at some In-N-Outs but aren't universally recognized by the chain's cooks.
 Basically, they're animal fries with hamburger crumbled on top.
 At the Marina Del Rey location, the cook gave us the ingredients and we put it together ourselves.

 Whether you like it plain or piled with tomato, lettuce, and signature sauce, word on the street is that it's the bun that really puts In-N-Out's secret grilled cheese over the top.
 The way it's toasted is renowned across SoCal.